gbaquer/rMSIcleanup/README.md

 # rMSIcleanup
-### This package is still under development and no stable version has been released yet

 rMSIcleanup is an open-source R package to annotate matrix-related signals in MSI data.
 The algorithm takes into account the chemical formula and the spatial distribution to determine which ions are matrix-related.
 The algorithm incorporates an overlapping peak detection feature to prevent misclassification of overlapped or isobaric ions.
 Additionally, the package generates a visual report to transparently justify each annotation.